vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 __Accessing `cert-manager` logs__:

-`cert-manager` logs can be retrieved directly from the pod:
+`cert-manager` logs can be retrieved directly from the pod.

-The first step for troubleshooting self-signed certificates consists of checking the logs in `cert-manager`. `cert-manager` logs can be retrieved by logging into Kibana and querying ....
-However, if you are unable to access Kibana, `cert-manager` the most recent logs can be retrieved directly from the running pod by performing the following steps:
+The first step for troubleshooting self-signed certificates consists of checking the logs in `cert-manager`. `cert-manager` logs can be queried directly from Kibana.
+Or if you are unable to access Kibana, the most recent logs from `cert-manager` can be retrieved directly from the running pod by performing the following steps:

 ```
 $ kubectl --namespace=kubeprod get pods --selector=name=cert-manager